AlexVCaron/mrHARDI/documentation/_cache/source/index.rst

    :Release: This will have to be \|release\| when we have it
    :Date: |today|

-Welcome to Magic-monkey, a modular, parallel and configurable magnetic resonance image processing and analysis toolbox, based on some of the most popular libraries available to date.
+Welcome to mrHARDI, a modular, parallel and configurable magnetic resonance image processing and analysis toolbox, based on some of the most popular libraries available to date.
 The goal of this library is to facilitate and humanize the implementation of complex data analysis pipelines.
 To do so,